-Hence, in Python, a file operation takes place in the following order.
+Hence, in Python, a file operation takes place in the following order:

-Python has a built-in function open() to open a file.
+open() function to open a file.
 This function returns a file object, also called a handle, as it is used to read or modify the file accordingly.

->>> f = open("test.txt") # open file in current directory >>> f = open("C:/Python33/README.txt") # specifying full path
+>>> f = open("test.txt") # open file in current directory >>> f = open("C:/Python38/README.txt") # specifying full path

 a to the file.
-We also specify if we want to open the file in text mode or binary mode.
+We can also specify if we want to open the file in text mode or binary mode.

 The default is reading in text mode.
 In this mode, we get strings when reading from the file.

 ||Opens a file for reading. (default)|

-|'w'||Open a file for writing.
+||Opens a file for writing.
 Creates a new file if it does not exist or truncates the file if it exists.|

 ||Opens a file for exclusive creation.
 If the file already exists, the operation fails.|

 ||Opens a file for appending at the end of the file without truncating it.
 Creates a new file if it does not exist.|

-|'t'||Open in text mode. (default)|
+||Opens in text mode. (default)|

-|'b'||Open in binary mode.|
+||Opens in binary mode.|

-|'+'||Open a file for updating (reading and writing)|
+||Opens a file for updating (reading and writing)|

 f = open("test.txt") # equivalent to 'r' or 'rt' f = open("test.txt",'w') # write in text mode f = open("img.bmp",'r+b') # read and write in binary mode

 a does not imply the number 97 until it is encoded using

 ASCII (or other equivalent encodings).